mb0/xelf-go/doc/modules.md

 ref lookup using the program environment.
 (We drop the typ.Reg interface in favor of a simple lookup function type.
 Then we can use the module name alias to resolve the type without the need for any special handling.

+Think about how registered named proxy types fit into the new separation of lit registry.